Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 elemental diet usesAn elemental diet starves bacteria of fuel and gives the digestive system a break from allergies/sensitivities, enzyme deficiencies, irritation, and just plain overwork.

-An elemental diet has the dual benefit of increasing motility – while also not providing the complex fibers and starches that bacteria feed on.
+An elemental diet has a dual-benefit of increasing motility – while also not providing the complex fibers and starches that bacteria feed on.

 More Indications and Benefits of an Elemental Diet:

-• Nutrition prior to or post to gastrointestinal surgery.
+• Nutrition prior or post to gastrointestinal surgery.

 • Stimulate antibody production and decrease inflammatory cytokines